Site logo

 The Dun factor is a dominant genetic trait characterized by the dun dilution gene (D).
 This gene dilutes the base coat color, leading to the unique Dun shades while preserving the darker color of the primitive markings.

-Unlike the cream dilution gene that creates Buckskins, the Dun gene affects both black and red pigments.
+Unlike the cream dilution gene that creates Buckskins, the Dun gene affects black and red pigments.
 A horse only needs one copy of the Dun gene to display the Dun coloration and its associated markings.

 However, if a horse inherits two copies of the gene, it does not intensify the Dun characteristics; the presence is enough to manifest the traits.